24 hours customer service +9779849693351

 • Hotel in Kathmandu

-• Travel Insurance (which is covering helicopter rescue ).
+• Travel Insurance (which covers helicopter rescue ).

 • Personal expenses.